Ark (charity)

-Absolute Return for Kids (ARK), is an international children's educational charity based in London, UK.
+Absolute Return for Kids (branded as Ark) is an international children's educational charity based in London, England.

 Ark is a registered charity under English law.
 In its reporting year 2017–18, excluding its few subsidiaries, it saw gross income of £14.66 million and had 42 employees.

 Ark is the parent organisation of Ark Schools, a separate legal entity that is a multi-academy trust in the English education system, with 39 schools (as of 14 October 2022) and nearly 30,000 pupils.

 History

 Ark was founded in 2002 by a group of hedge fund financiers including Paul Marshall and Ian Wace of Marshall Wace – and Arpad Busson of EIM Group, founding chairman of the charity's board of trustees.

-Its aim is to invest philanthropy (benevolence, gift-giving) to improve, greatly, the life chances of children.
+Its aim is to invest by philanthropy to improve the life chances of children.
 Since 2014, the charity has been known as Ark or ARK.

 Its charitable objects are: "to make sure that all children, regardless of their background, have access to a great education and real choices in life. ark incubates, launches and scales ventures that share our mission and values."